 American Architecture Award, 2017

-The Chicago Athenaeum Museum of Architecture and Design and The European Centre for Architecture Art Design and Urban Studies
+Chicago Athenaeum Museum of Architecture and Design and The European Centre for Architecture, Art and Design

 Design Award, 2016